melontini/bootloader-unlock-wall-of-shame/brands/nokia/README.md

 # HMD Global/Nokia

-- Verdict: **🍅 Terrible!**
+- Verdict: **⛔ Avoid!**

 ## HMD

-It is not possible to officially unlock HMD Nokia phones.
+It is not possible to officially unlock most HMD/Nokia phones.
+However, according to Hikari Calyx, the HMD Fusion series [is unlockable][fusion-unlock].
+It's unknown if this is just a mistake from HMD or if HMD is planning on introducing bootloader unlocks.

 ### Unofficial Unlock